-If you don’t exchange any currency into yen before coming to Japan, you can do so once you arrive in the country.
+If you haven't prepared cash in advance, it's easy to exchange any currency into Japanese yen once you arrive in the country.
 All major airports have exchange points in their respective arrivals halls.
 Even though it is possible to buy train tickets, take taxis, and pay for most other services on offer at the airport with international credit cards, carrying some cash is recommended.
-You will definitely need some during your stay.
+You will need some during your stay.

-Japan's four major airports—Narita Airport Haneda Airport Chubu Centrair International Airport and Kansai International Airport — have ATMs where cash can be dispensed.
+Japan's four major airports—Narita Airport Haneda Airport Chubu Centrair International Airport and Kansai International Airport — have ATMs.
 ATM service fees may be charged when withdrawing money, depending on the hour or day.

 Foreign currency can usually be exchanged at exchange counters, banks, and some hotels, and World Currency Shops are dotted around the country.
 Exchange rates fluctuate daily in accordance with financial market trends.
 Currency that can be exchanged depends on the exchange counter.

 Research the currency exchange options at the airport that you are flying into—Narita Airport (Chiba, Tokyo) , Haneda Airport (Tokyo) , New Chitose Airport (Hokkaido) , Chubu Centrair International Airport (Aichi) , Kansai International Airport (Osaka) , Fukuoka Airport , Naha Airport (Okinawa) .

 You can also exchange foreign currency at major banks.
 Branches generally have convenient locations—often in front of train stations—however, be aware that many close at 3 p.m.
 Research the major banks in Japan—The Bank of Tokyo-Mitsubishi UFJ , Mizuho Bank , Sumitomo Mitsui Banking Corporation —and the Japan Post Bank .

 out of found this information helpful.